johnhadaway/johnhadaway.github.io/_projects/2017-articulyze.markdown

 external-url: https://github.com/johnhadaway/articulyze
 external-url-name: Github
 return_path: /projects
-on-site: no
-description: A website that aggregated long-form journalism about the world's most acute humanitarian crises, as defined by the UNOCHA's annual report.
+description: "A website that aggregated long-form journalism about the world's most acute humanitarian crises, as defined by the UNOCHA's annual report."
 ---